zriyansh/signoz.io/blog/2022-04-02-dynatrace-alternative.md

 Some of our key features which makes SigNoz vastly superior to current open-source products and a great alternative to Dynatrace are:

+- Visualise Traces, Metrics, and Logs in a single pane of glass
-- Out-of-the-box charts for application metrics like p90, p99, latency, error rates, request rates, etc.
+- Monitor application metrics like p99 latency, error rates for your services, external API calls, and individual endpoints.
+- Find the root cause of the problem by going to the exact traces which are causing the problem and see detailed flamegraphs of individual request traces.
-- Distributed tracing to get end-to-end visibility of your services
+- Run aggregates on trace data to get business-relevant metrics
-- Monitor any metrics important to you, build dashboards for specific use-cases
-- Logs Management equipped with a powerful search and filter query builder
+- Filter and query logs, build dashboards and alerts based on attributes in logs
+- Monitor infrastructure metrics such as CPU utilization or memory usage
-- Exceptions monitoring to track exceptions in your application
+- Record exceptions automatically in Python, Java, Ruby, and Javascript
 - Easy to set alerts with DIY query builder
-- Native support for OpenTelemetry

 ### Out of box application metrics